 We unfortunately don’t live in a culture that values spiritual individuality and life purpose.
 We live in a world that focuses on the dollar-definition of success, and we are bombarded with constant reminders that it’s all about how much money we make.
 The latest Cadillac commercial blatantly (and embarrassingly) tells the world just how materialistic we American are and how our focus should be on working, working, working so we, too, can drive a sleek Caddy.
 What they aren’t showing us are the statistics showing how many top executives suffer from depression, chronic illness, unfulfilling relationships, etc.

 This is changing…and you are a part of that movement.

 A couple of other tips I have to add in before I go:

 Remember that your passions don’t have to be your career.
 If they are, then I’m doing happy dance for you!
 But remember that we are to LIVE our passions – not necessarily have them as part of our careers.
 If you can find a career that gives you more time to live your passion, then fantastic!

 Lastly, I highly recommend you pick up a copy of The Alchemist by Paulo Coelho.
 It’s a lovely story full of adventures, and a reminder of the beauty in following our true life’s purpose.
 I like to read it with a friend or lover.

 By no means is finding your passion easy – but it is possible.
 When you feel like giving up, remember this quote from one of my favorite rebels, Albert Einstein:

 “You never fail until you stop trying.”

-Share with me below if you’ve found your life passion, and how you went about it.
-Let’s share this with one another!
+Have you found your life passion?
+Awesome!
 And if you haven’t found it yet…what are your best guesses?